jan-warchol/selenized/features-and-design.md

 <!-- ![Selenized accent colors diagram](http://i.imgur.com/kxylyHe.png) -->

-I have fine-tuned the lightnesses to ensure that all colors present an even contrast, even red and blue (which are too dark in many palettes).
+I have fine-tuned the lightness to ensure that all colors present an even contrast, even red and blue (which are too dark in many palettes).
 You can read more about accent color lightness and see a comparison between Selenized and other palettes [here](balancing-lightness-of-colors.md) (warning: extreme